sander-wood/autoharmonizer/README.md

 ## Nottingham Lead Sheet Dataset

-The music generation start-up company Jukedeck put some efforts into cleaning the database and released at https://github.com/jukedeck/nottingham-dataset in MIDI format.
+The music generation start-up company Jukedeck put some efforts into cleaning the database and released it at https://github.com/jukedeck/nottingham-dataset in MIDI format.

 But we still found some mistakes in this version about 5% of tunes (e.g. mismatches, or no harmonies at all).